KalleNolte/REMEMBER-Water-Is-the-Holy-Grail/chapter2_the_water_of_life.md

 In the Taoist, Vedic, and Gnostic traditions, sexual energy was never meant to be suppressed — but refined, circulated, and offered back to the Source.

 We synthesize this with the teachings of Jesus, the Gospel of Thomas, and the mystery of the AzurA — the sacred centerpoint where the masculine and feminine are reconciled, in the water, in the breath, in the body.

----

-This completes the section that prepares the reader for the re-activation of memory, not as a retrieval of the past, but as an embodiment of the eternal.